andreipfeiffer/manifesto/README.md

 - **Ask questions** when a piece of code looks weird.
 You might not understand the bigger picture.

+- **Give props** when you encounter any piece of code that tingle your heart, or mind.

 <br />

 📥 Guidelines for receiving feedback:

 - **Be polite** when you receive feedback, especially when you asked for it.
+Accept the feedback with an open mind and an open heart.

 - **Don't be defensive** when you receive feedback you don't like.
 Don't take it personally.
 You got feedback for the code that you wrote, not for the person that you are.

 - **Explain when you don't agree** with the feedback you receive.
 It's OK to disagree.
 It's NOT OK to be disagreeable.

+- **Show your appreciation** when your reviewer finds a bug, or a problem with the code you wrote.

 <br />